 The Proving Ground competition will have three categories:

 In both the Avenir Discovery and the Maxient Innovation categories, the concepts submitted may be for any business and any industry, ideally addressing an unmet need or solving an existing problem.
 Do you have an idea for a new app?
 Do you have an innovative restaurant or retail concept?
 Do you have a new way to deliver a recognized service?
 Do you have a product or service that creates a market that does not exist today?
 Any and all of these ideas would be applicable to the Maxient Innovation category or the Avenir Discovery category.
 The differentiation between these two categories is based on who is eligible to enter.

-The Avenir Discovery category is open to University of South Carolina students, undergraduate or graduate, and alumni who graduated in the last five years (since May 2011).
-This category is supported by Avenir, a consulting and interim management firm specializing in entrepreneurship and new business mentoring.
+The Avenir Discovery category is open to University of South Carolina students, undergraduate or graduate, and alumni who graduated in the last five years (since May 2012).
+This category is supported by Avenir, a management consulting firm specializing in entrepreneurship and new business mentoring.